bm2-lab/iGWOS/README.md

 # iGWOS
-**i**ntegrated **G**enome-**W**ide **O**ff-target cleavage **S**earch
+**i**ntegrated **G**enome-**W**ide **O**ff-target cleavage **S**earch platform

 ## Introduction
-iGWOS is designed specifically for an integrate analysis of the high-throughput sequencing data generated from various mainstream CRISPR/SpCas9 off-target detection techniques, as well as for optimal OTS prediction by integrating the available OTS prediction tools in a complementary way.
+iGWOS is designed specifically for an integrate analysis of the high-throughput sequencing data generated from various mainstream CRISPR/SpCas9 off-target detection techniques, as well as for optimal off-target sites (OTS) prediction by integrating the available OTS prediction tools in a complementary way.
 * Current data processing supports three OTS detection techniques (GUIDE-seq, CIRCLE-seq, and SITE-seq).
-* Current integrate method iGWOS, by integrating CRISPRoff and DeepCRISPR with an Adaboost framework, supports conventional NGG-PAM OTS prediction with mismatches up to 5 for in vitro and cell-based experimental OTS detection.
+* Current integrate method iGWOS, by integrating OTS prediction tools with an Adaboost framework, supports conventional NGG-PAM OTS prediction with mismatches up to 5, both for in vitro CIRCLE-seq, and cell-based experimental OTS detection in human species.

-# NGS Data Processing on OTS Detection Techniques
+# Integrate NGS data processing on CRISPR OTS detection techniques
+iGWOS integrated a CIRCLE-seq analytic software of 0.1.0 version on GitHub at [https://github.com/tsailabSJ/circleseq](https://github.com/tsailabSJ/circleseq), as well as a GUIDE-seq analysis pipeline of 0.9.0 version on GitHub at [https://github.com/aryeelab/guideseq](https://github.com/aryeelab/guideseq), which were both developed by Shengdar Q Tsai, Martin Aryee, and Ved V Topkar.

+By inputting sequencing data generated from a certain technique, iGWOS returns the detected off-target sites on reference genome and visualizes the genome-wide off-target profile with a Circos plot.
 ## Requirement

 * HTSeq == 0.6.1